tinkercademy-bootcamp/chat-project-Aryakrish05/exercise-1/README.md

 ## Learn Basics of Make

-- Create a Makefile that will speed up the process.
+- Create a Makefile that will speed up the process.(Done)
 - [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make
   fundamentals with practical examples and common patterns.
 - How else can you learn about make?